deepak7727/BlockLedgerLy/README.md

-# 🔗 [App Name] - Blockchain Flutter App with MetaMask
+# 🔗 BlockLedgerLy - Blockchain Flutter App with MetaMask

 A secure and interactive Flutter app for seamless blockchain transactions using MetaMask.